JKOBPS/PingPong-C-Console/README.md

 Im open to any suggestions.
 Opensource code so you can use it to learn, fix o upgrade it!

-Make sure to give me credits! :D
+Make sure to give credits! :D

 https://github.com/JKOBPS